Yeet-Masta/g-rcp/VitaVehicle/README.md

 - Why aren't we simplifying code to make it more readable? - It works for him, but not for me.
 - Why are we using magic numbers everywhere?

+# Short

+I could replace `car swapper.gd`'s directory loading function with my `Helper.get_dir_children` function.

+Would be cool to find more replacements like these.

 # Bugs

 Test these cases to ensure stability: